 You transfer appreciated property to a charitable remainder trust that will sell the property tax-free and make payments to beneficiaries you choose for their lifetimes or a specified term of years.
-The remainder supports the charities you list, like Utah Valley University.
+The remainder supports our organization.

+Bypass Gains

-Bypass Gains Trust sells property tax free.
+Trust sells property tax free.